Citation Styles

 Other Resources

-Citation Management Tools - As seen on the Health Sciences at ASU Guide, this has some information on three citation managers, as well as specific instructions on setting up the Zotero manager with PubMed and CINAHL.
+- Citation Management Tools - As seen in the Health Sciences at ASU Guide, this section provides information on three citation managers, along with specific instructions on setting up the Zotero manager with PubMed and CINAHL.

-Purdue OWL AMA Style Quick Guide - This contains an overview of AMA style's bibliographic elements and in-text citation guidelines.
-One can also view examples of print sources and examples of electronic sources.
+- Purdue OWL AMA Style Quick Guide - This guide provides an overview of the AMA style's bibliographic elements and in-text citation guidelines.
+You can also view examples of print sources and examples of electronic sources.

-Scribbr AMA Quick Guide - This contains guidance on formatting a paper for AMA style and forming in-text citations and reference entries.
+- Scribbr AMA Quick Guide - This guide provides guidance on formatting a paper in AMA style, as well as forming in-text citations and reference entries.

-University of Illinois Chicago AMA Style Tip Sheet - A PDF containing general AMA rules and examples of common formats for reference entries.
+- University of Illinois Chicago AMA Style Tip Sheet - This PDF contains general AMA rules and examples of common formats for reference entries.